-Now turn on the ignition switch, the abs, airbag, oil light and check engine lights should be illuminated as well as the battery and park brake warning light.
+Now turn on the ignition switch, the abs, airbag, oil light, and check engine lights should be illuminated as well as the battery and parking brake warning light.

-Start the car, the engine should be quiet, rattle free, no smoke in the rear mirror and oil light should go out quickly, as should the air bag and abs dash warning lights.
+Start the car, the engine should be quiet, rattle-free, no smoke in the rear mirror and the oil light should go out quickly, as should the airbag and abs dash warning lights.

-The interior obviously should be clean and soft furnishings tear free, a smell of must suggest a water leak and I hate car freshers, they mask other odours like spilled milk.
+The interior obviously should be clean and soft furnishings tear-free, a smell of must suggest a water leak and I hate car freshers, they mask other odors like spilled milk.